Admission as a solicitor

 - Period of Recognised Training (PRT)

-A PRT is a period of work-based learning which is intended to achieve the following outcomes:
+A PRT is a period of work-based learning that is intended to achieve specified outcomes.
+A PRT must

-- be supervised by solicitors and/or other individuals who have the necessary skills and experience to provide effective supervision, to ensure that the relevant learning and development opportunities and personal support are provided to enable the trainee to meet the Practice Skills Standards;
+- be supervised by solicitors and/or other individuals who have adequate legal knowledge, and the necessary skills and experience to provide effective supervision and make sure that relevant learning, development opportunities and personal support is provided to allow the trainee to meet the Practice Skills Standards

-- provide appropriate training to ensure that the trainee knows the requirements of the SRA Principles and is able to comply with them; and
+- provide appropriate training to ensure that the trainee knows the requirements of the Principles and can comply with them, and

-- include regular review and appraisal of the trainee's performance and development in respect of the Practice Skills Standards and the SRA Principles, and the trainee's record of training.
+- include regular review and appraisal of the trainee's performance and development in respect of the Practice Skills Standards, the Principles, and the trainee's record of training.

 We recognise that these outcomes may be achieved by individuals outside the framework of a formal training contract.

-Individuals may apply to us to recognise the equivalence of their professional qualifications and experience against the requirements for recognised training under Regulation 12 of the SRA Training Regulations 2014.
+You may apply to us to recognise the equivalence of your professional qualifications and experience against the requirements for recognised training under Regulation 4.1 of the Education, Training and Assessment Provider Regulations.